Dabasan/assimp-go/README.md

 ### Linux

-The above command reports some errors because it does not include the Linux shared object.
+The above command reports some errors because it does not include library files for Linux.

 ```
 # github.com/dabasan/assimp-go